EvanDamron/UAV-GroundSensors-Testbed/UAV/docs/UAV_README.md

 This script handles the communication between the UAV and the ground sensors.
 It sets up a TCP server to receive data from the sensors and save it to the specified location.

 ### 2. `drone_flight/src/flight_execution.cpp`
 This node sends all necessary MAVLink messages to the drone.
 It manages the drone's flight, including takeoff, waypoint traversal, and landing.
-It listens for waypoints from the `waypoint_manager` node.
+It listens for waypoints from the `manager` node.

 ### 3. `drone_flight/src/manager.cpp`
 This node stores the locations of the waypoints and publishes them to `flight_execution.cpp`.
 It also manages the IP address and save location for each sensor and ensures the data is collected from each sensor.